NetVizura needs dedicated server

 max_wal_size

-2GBMaximum size of WAL files, after that CHECKPOINT command is be issued and files are written to disk.
+2GBThe maximum size of WAL files, after which the CHECKPOINT command is issued, and files are written to disk.

 effective_io_concurrency

-2Number of simultaneous request that can be handled efficiently by disk subsystem.
+2The number of simultaneous requests that can be handled efficiently by the disk subsystem.

-full_page_writesoffTurning this parameter off speeds up normal operation, but might lead to either unrecoverable data corruption, or silent data corruption, after power outage, OS or HDD failure.
+full_page_writesoffTurning this parameter off speeds up normal operation but might lead to unrecoverable or silent data corruption after a power outage, OS failure, or HDD failure.
 The risks are similar to turning off fsync, though smaller.

-fsyncoffDon't wait for HDD to finish previous write operation.
-This brings the most benefit, but if there is power outage, OS or HDD failure in exact instant when PSQL issues write command to HDD, that data will be lost and the DB itself could be corrupted.
-On the other hand, DB can issue several magnitude more write commands in the same time period and consider all these done, thus improving write performance immensely.
+fsyncoffDon't wait for the HDD to finish the previous write operation.
+This brings the most benefit, but if there is a power outage, an OS or HDD failure at the exact instant when PSQL issues a write command to the HDD, that data will be lost, and the DB itself could be corrupted.
+On the other hand, DB can issue several times as many write commands in the same time period and consider them all done, thus improving write performance immensely.

 Parallel system optimization (PSQL => 9.6)